 I was excited when the Royal Caribbean Summer 2019 schedule came out last night.
-We had been planning a cruise with another family, and we wanted the Villa Suite since we have a group of 10.
+We had been planning a cruise with another family, and we wanted the Villa Suite for our group of 10.
 It was available on our desired week, and we booked it for considerably less per person than a Grand Suite.
-The agent explicitly said it was a refundable rate.
+The agent explicitly said it was a refundable deposit.
 That mattered to me because I was booking through the casino.
 The offer me discounts from time to time, and I wanted to preserve maximum flexibility to re-book at a lower price if the casino came through with a better offer.

 When I received my invoice, it said the deposit is non-refundable.
 I called in today, and the agent at Casino Royale said he could see it was booked with a refundable code.
 An hour later, however, I received the news that it is indeed non-refundable.
 Nobody disputed what the agent told me, but said all suites are now non-refundable.